SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 +-----------------------------------------+-----------------------------------------+-----------------------------------------+

-Figure: Comparison of exclusion curves for `CMS-PAS-SUS-16-052 <http://cms-results.web.cern.ch/cms-results/public-results/preliminary-results/SUS-16-052/>`_ using only the best signal region (left), the combination of 17 aggregate signal regions (center), and the combination of all 44 signal regions (right).
+Figure: Comparison of exclusion curves for `CMS-PAS-SUS-16-052 <http://cms-results.web.cern.ch/cms-results/public-results/preliminary-results/SUS-16-052/>`_ using only the best signal region (left), the combination of all 44 signal regions (center), and the combination of 17 aggregate signal regions (right).

-.. [*] The statistical significance of the exclusion statement is difficult to quantify exactly, since the model is being tested by a large number of results simultaneously.
+.. [#f1] The statistical significance of the exclusion statement is difficult to quantify exactly, since the model is being tested by a large number of results simultaneously.